MTA Bridges and Tunnels: Open-road tolling

 In October 2016, Governor Andrew Cuomo announced that tollbooths would be removed at all bridges to speed up traffic.
-Since September 30, 2017, all MTA Bridges & Tunnels facilities have collected tolls through open-road cashless tolling.
-Tollbooths previously in place have been dismantled, and drivers will no longer be able to pay cash at the crossings.
-Instead, cameras mounted onto new overhead gantries manufactured by TransCore will collect the tolls.
+Since September 2017, all MTA Bridges & Tunnels facilities have collected tolls through open-road cashless tolling.
+Tollbooths previously in place have been dismantled, and drivers no longer pay cash at the crossings.
+Instead, cameras mounted onto new overhead gantries manufactured by TransCore collect the tolls.
 While some are located where toll booths were previously located, others are located at the opposite ends of the facilities.
-A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
+A vehicle without an E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.

 Automatic number-plate recognition (ALPR) analysis is used to decode the image of the plate into alphanumeric data and the jurisdiction of issue.
 As of 2018, the MTA B&T's ALPR system was unable to read temporary paper license plates.
-Additionally, the system is subject to significant fraud from motorists who obstruct clear views of their license plates.
+The system is subject to significant fraud from motorists who obstruct clear views of their license plates.
 Drivers caught with such plates risk a ticket for an obstructed, missing or unreadable license plate under Section 402 of New York Vehicle and Traffic Law, though these drivers have not been subject to criminal enforcement.
 Governor Cuomo's 2020 proposed Executive Budget included an amendment to specify the use of a modified license plate to avoid tolls as misdemeanor theft-of-service, but the proposal was not included in the final bill.

 The MTA has released no data detailing its losses to modified or obstructed license plates, even though the prevalence of such license plates may result in substantial revenue losses.
-However, it was theoretically possible for the MTA to have a toll collection rate of over 100 percent because the $50 and $100 fines for late toll payments have been added to the sum of tolls collected, but not added to the sum of tolls incurred by drivers.
+However, it was theoretically possible for the MTA to have a toll collection rate of over 100 percent, because the $50 and $100 fines for late toll payments have been added to the sum of tolls collected, but not added to the sum of tolls incurred by drivers.
 This may obscure both sources of toll revenue and causes of toll revenue loss for the MTA.

 From December 2018 through November 2019, the MTA successfully collected 97.1 percent of all tolls incurred by drivers, with the lowest rate being 94.8 percent at the Cross Bay Bridge.
 The preponderance of obstructed or modified license plates in New York City may suggest substantial revenue losses due to that form of fraud.
 An audit performed by the New York State Comptroller in 2017 criticized the MTA for losses due to issues with reading, and obstruction of, license plates.
 The MTA's response characterized this as part of "leakage" that is "inherent in the process for any Cashless Tolling environment."